-Freight: earnings consist of freight services on UK exports and are based on data supplied to the Chamber of Shipping.
+Freight: earnings consist of freight services on UK exports and are based on data supplied to the CoS.
 Time charter receipts include receipts for charters with crew.
-Time charters without crew are included within the operational leasing component of 'Other business services' (Table 3.9).
+Time charters without crew are included within the operational leasing component of 'Other business services' (Table 3.8).

 Disbursements: estimates of disbursements in the UK by foreign operators are formed from a variety of sources.
-UK income from port charges, towage, handling costs and other port-related services was collected in 1996 from a survey of port authorities and has been projected forward from this.
-Crews'

-expenditure is estimated from information on numbers of visiting seamen, supplied by the Home Office.
+UK income from port charges, towage, handling costs and other port-related services are collected on a quarterly and annual basis mainly from the CoS.
+Crews' expenditure is estimated from information on numbers of visiting seamen, supplied by the Home Office.
 Regular returns are received on light dues from Trinity House.
 Estimates of expenditure on ships stores and on bunkers are included within the trade in goods data.
 Time charter payments made to UK residents are included under 'Ships owned or chartered-in by UK residents'.